Estimated reading time: 4 minutes

 The wind has a bit of a bad reputation when it comes to fruit trees.
 It’s often blamed for fruit ending up on the ground.

-Now it’s quite annoying if the fruit you were about to pick in a couple of days hits the deck.
-It often splits when it falls, or gets speared on a piece of grass or a stick.
+It’s quite annoying if the fruit you were about to pick in a couple of days hits the deck.
+Falling to the ground never improves the quality of fruit!
+It often splits when it falls or gets speared on a piece of grass or a stick.

 How to protect ripe fruit from the wind

-It’s a very good idea to monitor your trees really often when it’s getting close to the time you expect to pick the fruit.
+That means it’s a very good idea to monitor your trees often when it’s getting close to the time you expect to pick the fruit.

 So it’s worth casting your eye over your tree every day or two and picking just those bits of fruit that are ripe.
 That way you’ve got a good chance of getting them before the wind does.